QuantGeekDev/mcp-oauth2.1-server/README.md

 This is a reference MCP Server implementation of the [draft Authorization spec updates](https://modelcontextprotocol.io/specification/draft/basic/authorization#2-3-authorization-server-discovery) using the official typescript sdk.

-It can be used with this postman collection
+This repo can be used with this [Postman collection](https://www.postman.com/universal-crescent-673411/workspace/mcp-servers)

 ## Authentication Providers